nobody-125/obcon/Penn 25/Microeconomics/Externalities.md

 ##### Negative Costs from Production
 In the context of SELLER CHOICE, marginal cost (MC) referred to private costs for the firm in operation - cost of labor, purchasing supplies, transportation.
 Externalities extend this definition by including the **marginal social cost,** taking into effect the positive or negative effects that operation might have on society.
 $$
-MSC=MC+MEC
+MSC=MPC+MEC
 $$
-Where MSC is marginal social cost, MC is marginal private cost, and MEC is the marginal external cost.
+Where *MSC* is marginal social cost, *MPC* is marginal private cost, and *MEC* is the marginal external cost.
-The MEC is represented as the difference in height between the private cost/benefit and the social benefit:
+The *MEC* is represented as the difference in height between the private cost/benefit and the social benefit:
 ![[Pasted image 20251110121857.png]]
 ##### Negative Costs from Consumers
 Similar to marginal cost is **marginal private benefit** (MB), the personal satisfaction gained from consuming one more unit of a good or service.
 The marginal private benefit curve equals the demand curve ($MB=Q_d$).
 The **marginal social benefit** accounts for the potential harm caused by consumption of these goods: